At a glance: Medicare health insurance in Connecticut

-- Nearly 672,000 Connecticut residents are enrolled in Medicare.
+- Nearly 672,000 residents are enrolled in Medicare in Connecticut.

-- 28 percent of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2017, but that had grown to 38 percent by the end of 2018 (Medicare Advantage enrollment grew much faster than overall Medicare enrollment in Connecticut in 2018)
+- More than one-third of Connecticut Medicare beneficiaries were enrolled in Medicare Advantage plans as of 2018, but that had grown to 45 percent by mid-2020 (Medicare Advantage enrollment has been growing much faster than overall Medicare enrollment in Connecticut)

-- There are 26 stand-alone Part D prescription plans available in Connecticut in 2019, with premiums that range from about $14 to $128 per month.
-About 44 percent of Connecticut Medicare beneficiaries have stand-alone Part D plans.
+- There are 25 stand-alone Medicare Part D prescription plans available in Connecticut in 2020, with premiums that range from about $13 to $128 per month.
+About 40 percent of Connecticut Medicare beneficiaries have stand-alone Medicare Part D plans.

-- Per-enrollee Original Medicare spending in Connecticut is a little higher than the national average.
+- Per-enrollee spending for Original Medicare in Connecticut is a little higher than the national average.

 Medicare enrollment in Connecticut

-As of late 2018, there were 671,988 Connecticut residents with Medicare overage.
-In most cases, people become eligible for Medicare when they turn 65.
 But younger Americans gain Medicare eligibility after they have been receiving disability benefits for 24 months, or have ALS or end-stage renal disease.
-In Connecticut, 13 percent of Medicare beneficiaries are eligible due to disability rather than age (nationwide, it’s 16 percent).
+In Connecticut, 13 percent of beneficiaries are eligible due to disability rather than age (nationwide, it’s 15 percent).

 Medicare Advantage in Connecticut

-Nationwide, Medicare Advantage enrollment continues to make up an ever-increasing segment of the total Medicare population, but Medicare Advantage growth in Connecticut far outpaced the national average from 2017 to 2018.
-According to CMS data, nationwide Medicare enrollment increased by a little more than a million people from January 2018 to December 2018, while private Medicare enrollment (almost all of which is Medicare Advantage) grew by about 631,000 people.
-But in Connecticut, private Medicare coverage growth far outpaced overall Medicare enrollment growth: From January to December 2018, Connecticut’s total Medicare population grew by 11,340 people, while the state’s Medicare Advantage enrollment grew by 27,780 people.
+By mid-2020, there were 310,703 Connecticut residents with private Medicare coverage, amounting to more than 45 percent of the state’s Medicare population.
+A similar trend has been happening nationwide, with increasing Medicare Advantage enrollment every year since 2004.
+Medicare Advantage growth in Connecticut has been particularly robust.
+According to CMS data, nationwide Medicare coverage enrollment increased by a little less than a million people from August 2019 to July 2020, while private Medicare enrollment (almost all of which is Medicare Advantage) grew by about 2 million people.
+In Connecticut, from August 2019 to July 2020, the total Medicare population grew by 6,624 people, while the state’s Medicare Advantage enrollment grew by 26,023 people.

 Medigap in Connecticut